 This study demonstrates that virtual CPRT can serve as an effective solution for managing behavioral issues in Iranian children during critical situations such as the COVID-19 pandemic.
-CPRT helps reduce stress and anxiety in children during crises by improving parent-child communication and communication skills.
+CPRT helps reduce stress and anxiety in children during crises by improving parentchild communication and communication skills.
 By creating a safe and accepting environment for children, this approach strengthens their emotional interaction and communication with others, potentially addressing stressors and behavioral problems.
-The study confirmed that parental psychological involvement, as an influential factor in children's growth and development, can expedite behavioral improvements in children.
+The study confirmed that psychological involvement, parental an influential factor in children's growth and development, can expedite behavioral improvements in children.